yogeshwar-chaudhari-20/yogeshwar-chaudhari-20/README.md

 <img src="./profile-cover.jpeg" />

 ### Hi there 👋
-A full-stack software engineer with a passion for building purpose-driven community projects.
+A full-stack software engineer with a passion for building purpose-driven projects for the people.

 🔭 I’m currently working on a story-telling app - Tale-Tell.<br>